Sureness, Unsureness, and Music

 Dear Unknown Friends:

-We are serializing that work tremendous in the criticism of art, Aesthetic Realism As Beauty: Music, by Eli Siegel.
+We are serializing that work tremendous in the criticism of art, Aesthetic Realism and Music, by Eli Siegel.
 In this 1951 lecture Mr. Siegel is illustrating the principle on which Aesthetic Realism is based: “All beauty is a making one of opposites, and the making one of opposites is what we are going after in ourselves.”
 I cannot think of anything greater in this world than the fact that, after centuries of art criticism and centuries of tumultuous humanity, Mr. Siegel explained what beauty is and what will have people truly like themselves—and showed these are the same.

 So as we publish the fourth section of his lecture, I am enormously grateful to write about Aesthetic Realism’s magnificent understanding of a distress all people have—often quietly though keenly and steadily, and sometimes agonizingly: why am I so unsure of myself (even though I can act so confident that people envy me), and what will have me feel truly sure?
 I love Eli Siegel for not only answering these questions but showing they have to do with music that sweeps us, with the undying, kind power of a true poem or painting.
 I love him with all my life and thought for his courage, his passionate justice, his complete lack of narrow selfishness, his beautiful humor, his might of intellect which was the same as unending kindness.